bburch01/FOTAAS/README.md

 ## About

-FOTAAS is a portfolio project designed to demonstrate to prospective employers the following proficiencies:
+FOTAAS is a Golang portfolio project designed to demonstrate the following proficiencies:

+> Golang
-> Golang (including concurrency).
+> Golang Concurrency/Parallelism
-> Micro-Services architecure.
+> True Micro-Services Architecure
-> Protobuf & gRPC.
+> Protobuf & gRPC
-> Golang Web Application Development.
+> Golang Web Application Development
-> Docker.
+> Docker
-> Kubernetes.
+> Kubernetes
-> Cloud Deployments to GKE (Google Kubernetes Environment).
+> Cloud Deployment To GCP (Google Cloud Platform) GKE (Google Kubernetes Environment)
+> GIT
+> MOD

 The FOTAAS system consists of 4 micro-services: telemetry, simulation, analysis, and status.
 The 4 services are completely de-coupled from each other via GRPC APIs and each service encapsulates a private datastore